team-watchdog/colombo-skylines/README.md

 3. Visualizing impact of new infrastructure like monorails or wider pavements
 4. Assessing effects of introducing more green spaces or parking areas

 While not a completely accurate simulation, this "toy universe model" provides a useful tool for visualizing and communicating urban development concepts.
+We present this tool in the hope that it will facilitate better communication and understanding of urban planning issues in Colombo.

 ## Project Overview